COOs are regulated under the Environmentally Hazardous Chemicals Act 1985 (EHC Act).

 The dioxin-contaminated waste CCO (PDF 20KB) relates to only one member of this family: 2,3,7,8-tetrachlorodibenzo-p-dioxin (2,3,7,8-TCDD), which is internationally classified as a known human carcinogen.

 The CCO prohibits the disposal of 2,3,7,8-TCDD wastes.
-You must get a licence from the EPA for processing, storing, selling, distributing or conveying these wastes.
+You must get an EPL from the EPA for processing, storing, selling, distributing or conveying these wastes.

 Organotin waste is mainly generated by the shipping industry during the removal of antifouling paint containing organotin chemicals.
 Organotin was once widely used as a pesticide to control the growth of algae and other organisms on ship hulls.